 Public Relations Intern Jobs in USA with Visa Sponsorship

-Public relations intern roles in the U.S. can come with H-1B or OPT sponsorship, but competition is real and most openings require a degree in communications, PR, or a related field.
+Public relations intern roles in the U.S. can come with H-1B visa or OPT sponsorship, but competition is real and most openings require a degree in communications, PR, or a related field.
 International applicants on F-1 visas can start on OPT before pursuing employer sponsorship.
 For detailed occupation requirements, see the O*NET profile.

 See All Public Relations Intern Jobs